jamesr1x/Inflation_Market_Analysis/README.md

 ### index.qmd

-This is the my final report in qmd format.
+This is the my final report in qmd format (github requires this name for the report to be displayed as a website)

 ## Library and Version requirements: